Gülseren Budayıcıoğlu

 Gülseren Budayıcıoğlu (née Kavas; born 1947) is a Turkish psychiatrist, writer and TV presenter.

-Although she has written about many different subjects, in recent years she has become known for her novels which have been adapted to various TV series, including İstanbullu Gelin (2017–19), Doğduğun Ev Kaderindir (2019–21), Kırmızı Oda (2020–22), Masumlar Apartmanı (2020–22), Camdaki Kız (2021–present), Terzi, Kral Kaybederse and Kardeş. and Yali Capkini (2022-2023).
+Although she has written about many different subjects, in recent years she has become known for her novels which have been adapted to various TV series, including İstanbullu Gelin (2017–19), Doğduğun Ev Kaderindir (2019–21), Kırmızı Oda (2020–22), Masumlar Apartmanı (2020–22), Camdaki Kız (2021–2023), Terzi, Kral Kaybederse and Kardeş. and Yalı Çapkını (2022-2025).

 Life

 Budayıcıoğlu was born in 1947 in Ankara.
 By her own definition, she is the daughter of a "loving" father and a "self-sacrificing, authoritarian" mother.
 She has two younger siblings named Yükselen and Mustafa.
 She completed her secondary and high school education at TED Ankara College and her undergraduate education at Ankara University Medical School.

 The years of her undergraduate studies coincided with the years when TRT started operating.
 In this process, she took the TV presenting test offered by TRT, and started to work as a presenter in TRT television in 1965.
 She was nicknamed "Miss TRT" by her school friends and teachers.
 Budayıcıoğlu graduated from university in September 1972, and during this period she faced pressure to choose a career path as either a TV presenter or a doctor.
 At the end of the same year, she quit her job as a TV presenter in November, and started to work as an assistant at the university by December.
 However, her tenure as an assistant did not last long.
 While working as an assistant, she had to obtain legal permission to appear on TV.
 The dean of the university where she worked, Prof. Dr. Rıdvan, who had the authority to grant this permission, declared in January 1973 that it was not possible to give such permission to assistants.
 In the same month, during the holidays, Budayıcıoğlu presented two programs on television.
 Rıdvan Ege Kavas came across the programs and asked about the shooting date from the TV directorate, which proved that she had presented the programs in breach of her job's rules.
 As a result of the investigation which followed, her job as an assistant was terminated because she was working in a different job and Budayıcıoğlu returned to TV as a result.
 She received her specialization in psychiatry from Hacettepe University in 1977 and worked there as a lecturer for 5 years.
 During this period, she also hosted a program called İnsan ve Dünyası, which was prepared in cooperation with the university and TRT, and in which subjects such as various diseases and social problems were discussed together with experts.
-Gülseren Budayıcıoğlu was married to Aydın Budayıcıoğlu until his death in 2007.
-After her husband’s death, Budayıcıoğlu continued her professional activities.